groue/GRMustache/guides/runtime/helpers.md

 Fortunately, we have:

 - the `renderObject:` method of `GRMustacheSection`, which renders the content of the receiver with the provided object.
-- the _context_ parameter, which is the current rendering context, containing a cart item, an item collection, a cart, and any surrouding objects.
+- the _context_ parameter, which represents the current rendering context stack, containing a cart item, an item collection, a cart, and any surrouding objects.
+A noteworthy feature of this object is that it responds to `valueForKey:`.
+But we won't use this feature here.

 `[section renderObject:context]` is exactly what we need: the inner content rendered in the current context.